VieiraJulio/VieiraJulio/README.md

   Chemical Engineering student with a passion for technology.

-  I'm both a DataScientist and a DataAnalyst, with expertise in Python, SQL and Power BI.
+  I'm both a DataScientist and a DataAnalyst.

 ### Tools and Technologies: